bme01/wholesale/README.md

    cd  /home/stuproj/cs4224v/ysql_project_final/wholesale/ClientExecute
    ```

-4. Run the 20 xact file on 5 different server (user could change script path in the files according to actual path)
+4. Run the 20 xact file on 5 different servers (user could change script path in the files according to the actual path).
+The output of each client will be written to outputClientNumber.txt.

    ```
-   bash execute.sh run serverNumver   (eg. run `bash execute.sh run 0` on server 0 )
+   bash execute.sh run serverNumber   (eg. run `bash execute.sh run 0` on server 0 )
    ```

-5. After all clients complete execution (in the ouput file, user could find the summary)
+5. After all clients complete execution (in the output file, the user could find the summary)
-   get client infomation
+   get client infomation (clients.csv)

    ```
    bash execute.sh run getclient